Author: Vanessa Ngan, Staff Writer, 2003.

-Most patients go to their doctor complaining of an itchy, burning rash on and around the nipple area.
+Most patients with mammary Paget disease complain of an itchy, burning rash on and around the nipple area.
 Sometimes the skin may be broken and sore from itching.
 Other symptoms include:

 Scaly, crusty and thickened plaques often form on the nipple, which then spreads to the surrounding area.
 Usually only one nipple is affected although rare cases of involvement of both nipples has been seen.

 Although it may be suspected clinically, a skin biopsy of the lesion is performed for accurate diagnosis of mammary Paget disease.
 Under the microscope, the presence of Paget cells along with other histological findings confirms the diagnosis.
 A skin biopsy may also determine whether there is underlying cancer, although some breast carcinomas are not seen because they are situated more deeply in the breast tissue.
 A mammogram may be performed to accurately locate underlying cancer before breast biopsy.

 Mastectomy (removal of the breast) is often necessary treatment for mammary Paget disease.
 Alternatively, it can be widely locally excised along with samples of tissue taken from nearby lymph nodes in the armpit.
 Sometimes conservative treatment such as partial nipple excision, wedge excision, cone excision, radiotherapy, or a combination of these may be used in women with less advanced stages of the disease.
 However, recurrence is common in these cases.